Sriman-COGNIWIDE/BE-Release-Dash/input/docs/abcd.md

 This hosting approach aligns with our infrastructure strategy and provides the necessary balance of control, performance, and operational overhead.

+## Additional AWS Services

+as

+These AWS services provide additional functionality for our microservice.

+## Additional Azure Services

+as

+These Azure services provide additional functionality for our microservice.

+## Additional GCP Services

+as

+These GCP services provide additional functionality for our microservice.

 ## Deployment Status

 **No**